 Not really.
 As long as the pants you are looking at are fully waterproof and windproof, they will work for skiing.
 It doesn’t matter if they are listed as ski pants, snow pants, snowboarding pants, or snowmobiling pants.
 They are all basically the same thing.

 How long do ski pants last?

 I’ve had a pair of ski pants last well over five years before.
 And I’ve also had some that get ripped right away after you take a bad spill.
 If you want yours to last a long time, it pays to get a high-quality option made of strong and durable materials.

 Useful Tips & Resources

-Once you’ve decided on which ski pants are best for you, it’s time to put them to use.
-Even though most of the options listed here are extremely durable and reliable, you still might accidentally rip or tear them while out skiing.
+Once you’ve decided which ski pants are best for you, it’s time to put them to use.
+Even though most of the options listed here are highly durable and reliable, you still might accidentally rip or tear them while out skiing.

 If you’re torn between which style of snow pants to get – pants or bibs – check out this discussion.
-I personally like the fit, feel, and functionality of bibs because I like to ski in deep snow and carry a lot of things in my pockets.
+I like the fit, feel, and functionality of bibs because I want to ski in deep snow and carry many things in my pockets.

-In addition, always roll up your ski pants when booting on your ski boots.
+In addition, always roll up your ski pants when putting on your ski boots.
 If you accidentally clip or strap a piece of your pants into the buckles of your boots, you can easily tear or rip that portion of your pants.

 While many models have reinforced material around the ankles to help with this, if you simply roll up your pants while you buckle up your boots, you can avoid this common issue and help your ski pants last longer.

 The Arc’Teryx Beta AR is my pick for the best ski pants of the year.
 This is an extremely high-quality option built out of materials that are very weatherproof and made to last.
 If you want an option that will last for years, this is it.